 'Jurisdiction' influences directly the way ICANN's accountability processes are structured and operationalized.
 The fact that ICANN today operates under the legislation of the state of California grants the corporation certain rights and implies the existence of certain accountability mechanisms but also imposes some limits with respect to the accountability mechanisms it can adopt.
 The topic of jurisdiction is, as a consequence, of relevance for the CCWG Accountability.

-However the CCWG is not tasked to change jurisdiction but to enhance Icann’s accountability.
 The relevant question for the CCWG is therefore :

 “Can Icann’s accountability be enhanced depending on the laws applicable to its actions ?”